strath-sdr/pynq_agc/README.md

 ## Introduction

-We present a digital Automatic Gain Control (AGC) circuit with interactive control of it's parameters.
+We present a digital Automatic Gain Control (AGC) circuit with interactive control of its parameters.
 This is (currently!) a purely digital loopback system, so no extra hardware is required.
 We'll generate various input signals, explore some interesting effects of the AGC algorithm, and practice tweaking our parameters for best performance.
 The design of this AGC example will be